Ranyuen/Di/README.md

 Example
 --
-This can use same as Pimple 3.
+We can use this same as Pimple 3.

 ```php
 <?php